 The Northwood Hills Homeowners Association Annual Meeting took place on Tuesday, February 12th at Fretz Park Recreation Center (the building next door to Fretz Library).
-Arrive between 6:30 and 7pm to sign in, enjoy some light refreshments, and find your seat.
-The business meeting will start promptly at 7pm.
-We'll start out with an update on city happenings from Council Member Kleinman's office, then updates will be provided on the Association's activities including Security, Beautification, Membership, and Special Projects.
+Residents mingled, enjoyed some light refreshments, and then heard updates on city happenings from Council Member Kleinman's office.
+After that, NHHA Board Members provided details on the Association's activities including Security, Beautification, Membership, and Special Projects.
 A new At-Large Director, Kristen Holden, was elected to the Board.
-The 2018 NHHA Financials and proposed 2019 Budget will also be shared.
+The 2018 NHHA Financials and proposed 2019 Budget were shared and approved.
 Questions and comments were welcomed at the conclusion of the business meeting.
-No need to RSVP this year, but if you have a question in advance of the meeting, please email the President.
-If you can't attend, the 2019 Report to the Membership should provide an accurate picture of what was accomplished last year and what we hope to achieve this year.
+For a recap of what was shared, the 2019 Report to the Membership should provide an accurate picture of what was accomplished last year and what we hope to achieve this year.